-TM 743 Missional Churches and Leadership in Korean Contexts/한국적 상황에서의 선교적 교회와

-리더십.
-This is a course on biblical, theological, and practical matters in ecclesiology and leadership in the Korean context.
+TM 743 Missional Churches and Leadership in Korean Contexts/한국적 상황에서의 선교적 교회와 practical matters in ecclesiology and leadership in the Korean context.
 The work of lay and clergy leadership is explored in relationship to congregation formation, spiritual formation, and holistic ministry formation.
 All participants in the church are to be formed into an "interpretive community" that is engaged with God personally and corporately in spiritual formation and in missional life.
 Working from a praxis-theory-praxis perspective, the course will attend to topics as they are integrated in a practical theology methodology.
 Taught only in Korean.
 4 or 8 units.
 PD